Fear X: Critical reception

-On Rotten Tomatoes, the film has an approval rating of 57% based on reviews from 35 critics with an average score of 5.90/10.
+On Rotten Tomatoes, the film has an approval rating of 56% based on reviews from 34 critics with an average score of 6.1/10.
 The site's consensus states: "As hazy, unsettling, and fleetingly insubstantial as a dream, Fear X will lose many viewers in its ambiguities, but is partly propped up by strong work from John Turturro."
 On Metacritic, the film earned a score of 61 out of 100, based on reviews from 12 critics, indicating "generally favorable reviews".

-Though the film itself has received mixed reviews, the majority praise John Turturro's performance.
+John Turturro's performance was widely praised.
 LA Weekly says "Turturro ... never wavers in his commitment to a role that deprives him of nearly all his actorly tools.
 (He) keeps Fear X fascinating."
 The New York Daily News says "Turturro's subtle turn keeps our emotional connection solid" and Compuserve adds "Turturro gets under your skin."

 Film ending

 Director Nicolas Winding Refn commented on the ending within several interviews: